platiumsecnet/blog/post_2_BroIDS(Zeek)_Explained/BroIDS(Zeek)_Explained.md

 There’s no native GUI but there are third-party open source tools available for a web front end to query and analyze alerts coming from Bro-IDS.
 Consider ELK stack.

+When a security alert fires or when you have a problem to investigate, Zeek / Bro helps you find the problem—faster.
+It complements signature-based tools to help you rapidly trace complex events across multiple flows and protocols with ease, to quickly pinpoint and resolve security issues.

 # 2. Features
 1. Can detect patterns of activity other IDS systems can not
 2. Very extensible architecture